macgitver/MacGitver/README.md

 MacGitver
 =========

 MacGitver is a cross platform, Qt-based user interface for managing Git repositories.
+It is still in early development, but definitely worth a glimpse.

-It is still in a somewhat early development stage, but definitely worth a glimpse.
+**Like to try it?** Read about installation [here](/INSTALL.md).

 Screenshots
 ========